Why Do Narcissists Need Constant Praise?

 So, what’s the psychology behind one of the most recognizable traits of a narcissist?

-This is the paradox at the center of narcissism: people who appear most confident on the surface are often the most fragile underneath.
+This forms the paradox at the center of narcissism: people who appear most confident on the surface are often the most fragile underneath.

 Research by Baumeister, Smart, and Boden (1996) identified what they called the “threatened egotism” hypothesis.
 They found that narcissistic aggression and instability are driven by high but unstable self-esteem that depends on external confirmation to stay intact.

-When praise arrives, it confirms the internal story: I am exceptional.
+When praise arrives, it confirms the narcissist’s internal story: I am exceptional.
 I am above average.
 I matter more than others.
-When praise stops, that story starts to crack.
-And a cracking self-image is intolerable to a narcissist.

-This does not mean narcissists are simply pleasure-seeking.
-It means their nervous system has become calibrated around external validation in a way that makes self-regulation without it genuinely difficult.
+This may indicate that the nervous system of narcissists has become calibrated around external validation in a way that makes self-regulation without it genuinely difficult.

 In both cases, the child does not develop a stable internal sense of worth.
 They grow up needing the outside world to supply what their early environment either withheld or distorted.